rakshit3088/relayrTest_Rakshit/README.md

  - Clone the repo
  - install firefox.
  - perform a maven clean build
- - run the project as a java aplication.
+ - run the project as a java application.